AJLethal/MemphisRider_NFSU2/README.md

 * For the Python script version:
   * On Windows:
     * If you have Python 3 as your default Python instance, just double click the MemphisRider.py file
+      * If you want to run the script without a Command Prompt window popping up, you can change the file's extension to .pyw
     * Alternatively, open a Powershell/Command Prompt window in the folder you have the MemphisRider.py file and type ``py MemphisRider.py`` and press Enter
   * On Linux:
     * Make the MemphisRider.py file executable by opening a Terminal window in the folder you have the NFS_FCEPaintBooth.py file, then type ``chmod +x MemphisRider.py`` and press Enter